v8/v8.dev/src/blog/wasm-code-caching.md

 After a cold run, if the size threshold was exceeded, we also expect to see a `v8.wasm.cachedModule` event, meaning that the compiled code was sent to the cache.
 It is possible that we get this event but that the write doesn’t succeed for some reason.
 There is currently no way to observe this, but metadata on the events can show the size of the code.
 Very large modules may not fit in the cache.

-When caching is working correctly, a hot run will produce two events, `v8.wasm.streamFromResponseCallback` and `v8.wasm.moduleCacheHit`.
-The metadata on these events allow you to see the size of the compiled code.
+When caching is working correctly, a hot run produces two events: `v8.wasm.streamFromResponseCallback` and `v8.wasm.moduleCacheHit`.
+The metadata on these events allows you to see the size of the compiled code.

 For more on using `chrome://tracing`, see [our article on JavaScript (byte)code caching for developers](/blog/code-caching-for-devs).